You apply the power. And….

 If the build-up is slight, you can probably get away with just wiping the wheels with Isopropyl Alchohol.
 This fluid works great although it can get expensive if you need to do a lot of cleaning.

-A cheaper longer terms solution and one that’s particularly useful for heavier deposits of dirt, grime and muck — as might have built up if the loco has been in storage for a few years or it hasn’t been cleaned for some time — is the Trix cleaning brush (aus Deutschland)
+A cheaper longer terms solution and one that’s particularly useful for heavier deposits of dirt, grime and muck — as might have built up if the loco has been in storage for a few years or it hasn’t been cleaned for some time — is the HO/OO gauge Trix cleaning brush (aus Deutschland).
+It’s also available for N gauge, links below.

 These are wonderfully simple little accessories that will scrub wheels clean and shift pretty much any dirt.